Skip to Content

 1. Avoid Placing Objects Nearby

 Even things left nearby can melt or develop scorch marks due to that high heat.
-Once you put the heater in your tent, make sure that you remove everything from within a minimum two-foot radius of the heater.
+Once you put the heater in your tent, make sure that you move everything within a minimum two-foot radius of the heater.
 Be sure to check the manufacturer’s instructions – the distance might be even greater for some units.

 2. Use Ventilation